shundezhang/kubedmp/README.md

 The output consists of a number of json documents and container logs.
 It can be very large if all of these are dumped into a single file. kubedmp parses the dump file(s) and displays the output nicely in a simliar way as kubectl command's output.

-Additionally, `kubectl cluster-info dump` only dumps nodes, events, pods, services, daemonsets, replicasets and deployments.
-`kubedmp` can dump not only the above but also persistent volumes, persistent volume claims, secrets, config maps, statefulsets and ingresses.
+Additionally, while `kubectl cluster-info dump` can only dump nodes, events, pods, services, daemonsets, replicasets and deployments, `kubedmp` dumps not only the above but also persistent volumes, persistent volume claims, secrets, config maps, statefulsets and ingresses.

+kubedmp can display lists and details of the following resources:
+* nodes
+* events
+* pods
+* services
+* daemonsets
+* replicasets
+* deployments
+* persistent volumes
+* persistent volume claims
+* secrets
+* config maps
+* statefulsets
+* ingresses

 ## Usage